 I decided to go back outside and fetch Sally and the other girl; they made me feel important.
 I was surprised how easy it was for me to now go out and find women.
 I felt as if I were attractive and desirable to them and that made me feel good.

 Ellen was surprised to see me, but she seemed pleased.
-She said hi, walked over to some stairs and started to up.
+She said hi, walked over to some stairs and started to walk up.
 I spoke to her as she ascended.
 She turned to me and said, "You don't know what a decision you took me through."

 I replied, "I didn't put you through anything."